VIRGINIA’S BARRIER ISLANDS

 Today, most of the islands are protected by the Nature Conservancy's Virginia Coast Reserve and almost nothing remains of the beach resorts, hunting and fishing clubs, and even entire communities that thrived on these islands until they were washed away by sea and storm.
 Only the northern-most islands are accessible by car.

-If you are interested in visiting the islands, email email@example.com to learn about our private boat tours.
-If you plan to take your own boat, please review the Nature Conservancy Virginia Barrier Islands Visitation Policies or government agency managing each island.
+If you'd like to visit the barrier islands by boat, we suggest Eastern Shore Adventures, Eastern Shore Boat Tours & Seaside Ecotours.
+If you plan to take your own boat, please review the Nature Conservancy Virginia Barrier Islands Visitation Policies or website of the government agency managing each island.